-In Oregon, early childhood associate degree programs are far more likely than bachelor's degree programs to offer and accept these credentials/certificates, allowing students to move into and through the community college system.
-Ninety-one percent of associate degree programs both offer these certificates and accept certificates that students have earned elsewhere.
-Fewer than 10 percent of bachelor's degree programs either offer or accept these certificates, and almost one-half (46 percent) reported they have no plans to do so in the future.
+In Washington, early childhood associate degree programs are far more likely than bachelor's degree programs to offer and accept these credentials/certificates, allowing students to move into and through the community college system.
+Ninety-three percent of associate degree programs both offer these certificates and accept certificates that students have earned elsewhere.
+Fewer than one-half (44 percent) of bachelor's degree programs either offer or accept these certificates, and one-third (33 percent) reported they have no plans to do so in the future.